-Other uses that you can use is to file down a sharp point or touch up the tips of your hiking trekking poles.
+Other uses that you can use are to file down a sharp point or touch up the tips of your hiking trekking poles.
 Anything you use a file for really, only scaled down to mini size.

 The screwdriver on top of the file can handle most small screws that you encounter in for example a computer build.
 On occasion working in IT I pretty much built an entire PC or Intel NUC with just that screwdriver.
 Is it the best option for that use case?
 No, but it is what you always have on you because of its size.

 During hiking trips, you don’t encounter many things that you need to screw down.
 The only thing that I use it most for is to tighten up my Kovea stove.
 Since that has a screw-on top of it to secure the pot supports.